addyosmani/backbone-fundamentals/README.md

 ```

 As of Backbone 0.5+, it's possible to opt-in for HTML5 pushState support via `window.history.pushState`.
 This permits you to define routes such as http://www.scriptjunkie.com/just/an/example.
-This be supported with automatic degradation when a user's browser doesn't support pushState.
+This will be supported with automatic degradation when a user's browser doesn't support pushState.
 For the purposes of this tutorial, we'll use the hashtag method.

 ####Backbone.history